dgudim2/obsidian_vault/uni/ISP services/practical work/Practical work.md

 > [!analysis]
 >
-> Our capture contains only one packet, but I don't think it's an **LSD** packet, wireshark failed to decode it properly and it the contents we see *BT-SEARCH*, which suggests that it's *bittorrent* protocol, wireshark just misclassified the packet because of the port
+> Our capture contains only one packet, but I don't think it's an **LSD** packet, wireshark failed to decode it properly and in the contents we see *BT-SEARCH*, which suggests that it's *bittorrent* protocol, wireshark just misclassified the packet because of the port
 >
 > ![[Pasted image 20250928175542.png]]
 > > IMG 8 - Misclassified LSD